THE PARTNERS IN SCIENCE PROGRAM

 REGISTER NOW FOR SUMMER PROFESSIONAL DEVELOPMENT OPPORTUNITIES

-Click here to view a list of summer science professional development opportunities, with brief descriptions and links.
+Click here to view a list of summer science professional development opportunities, both free and fee-associated, with brief descriptions and links.
 Many remote opportunities include scholarships for room, board and travel.
-Deadlines are approaching soon!
-Many thanks to Angie Arends from Clackamas for compiling this list.
+Deadlines are approaching soon, and new opportunities are being added regularly!
+Many thanks to Angie Arends from Clackamas for compiling and maintaining this list.

 (CONTACT US IF YOU HAVE INFORMATION ABOUT FUTURE EVENTS)

 - Apply now for Girls Build summer camp, girls aged 8-14